PongchanokWisut/ManualTesting/README.md

 - 👋 **Introduction** : Hi, I’m Pongchanok Wisuttipongsanon (Pluem), 27 yrs , living in Phuket, Thailand.
-- 👀 **Personal Objective** : I need to work as a software tester because I like to work on testing documents.
-It gives me great pleasure to find bugs, log them and send them to someone else to fix it so I can create high-quality software in both functional and non-functional aspects.
-I'm trying to improve my testing skills everyday and look forward to discovering more on how to be A player at software testing.
+- 👀 **Personal Objective** : I need to work as a software tester because I enjoy working on testing documents.
+Finding defects, logging them, and sending them to someone else to fix brings me a lot of pleasure, and it allows me to produce **high-quality software** in both functional and non-functional aspects.
+Every day, I try to improve my testing skills, and I'm eager to learn more on how to be a **top software tester.**
 - 🌱 **Learning Path** : I just finished **Manual Software Testing Complete Course** (By Khun Beam) and continue learning more advanced testing techniques.
 - 📫 **How to reach me** : pongchanok.wisut@gmail.com   or   Tel : 081-2603820